 The UNH Research Digest collects research news stories from across the University and provides brief summaries that showcase the breadth and depth of our research, scholarly activity, and artistic endeavors.

-Preview a few of January’s stories below.
-Find the rest of the January Digest articles at the UNH Research Office web site: http://www.unh.edu/research/unh-research-digest.
+Preview a few of April’s stories below.
+Find the rest of the April Digest articles at the UNH Research Office web site: http://www.unh.edu/research/unh-research-digest.